Noxter68/API-Movie-App-2021/README.md

 You have to clone the Repository and run

-npm install
+1. npm install
-npm node app.js or nodemon app.js
+2. node app.js or nodemon app.js

 # Project built with